-A (digital bookshelf) comprehensive list of books I've read and maybe a word or two on them.
+A comprehensive list of books I've read (or just have) and a couple ideas on them if I have read them.
 Opening it for discussion and recommendations!

 - Skin in the Game - Nassim Nicholas Taleb.
 Along with Paul Graham, the top essayist I've read.
 The ideas he presents are so powerful that are life changers.
 Cannot recommend this one enough.